opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 }
 ```

-Now run
+Run the following command, then enter the `Access Key Id` and `Secret Access Key` associated with credentials that correspond to the previously defined role:

 ```
 aws configure
 ```

-and insert the `Access Key Id` and `Secret Access Key` for credentials that allow the previously created role to be assumed.

-Set the following environment variables:
+Then, set the following environment variables:

 ```
 export AWS_REGION="{{REGION}}"
 export SOURCE_COORDINATION_PIPELINE_IDENTIFIER="test-mongodb"
 ```

-The `SOURCE_COORDINATION_PIPELINE_IDENTIFIER` should be the same as the `partition_prefix` in the `data-prepper-config.yaml` that
+The `SOURCE_COORDINATION_PIPELINE_IDENTIFIER` must correspond to the `partition_prefix` that you will define in the `data-prepper-config.yaml` in step 6.
-will be created in the next step.

 #### Step 6 - Create the data-prepper-config.yaml

-The `data-prepper-config.yaml` is used to configure the source coordination store for Data Prepper.
-At this time,
+Configure the source coordination store for Data Prepper using the `data-prepper-config.yaml` file.
+Currently, this store exclusively supports DynamoDB.
-only DynamoDB is supported as a source coordination store.

-Create a file named `data-prepper-config.yaml` in the `data-prepper/release/archives/linux/build/install/opensearch-data-prepper-$VERSION-linux-x64/config/` directory
-and place the following contents into it.
-Be sure to replace the `REGION` with the desired region the DynamoDB table will be created in, as well as the `ROLE_ARN_FROM_STEP_5`:
+In the `data-prepper/release/archives/linux/build/install/opensearch-data-prepper-$VERSION-linux-x64/config/` directory, create a file named `data-prepper-config.yaml`.
+Insert the following content, replacing `REGION` with your desired DynamoDB table region and `ROLE_ARN_FROM_STEP_5` with the appropriate role ARN:

 ```yaml
 ssl: false